Photo by Deborah Feingold

 Hip-hop and go-go brought a funky swing.
 Metal and punk added a unashamedly aggressive dimension.
 And let’s not underestimate The Collins Effect: Phil brought a lot of attention to the drums.

-Eagle-eyed readers will spot lots of shuffles here – fast ones, slow ones, medium ones, half-timers.
+Eagle-eyed readers will spot lots of shuffles here – fast ones, slow ones, medium ones, half-times.
 Bernard Purdie and John Bonham’s influences apparently loomed large.
 Play ’em loud…

 28. Joan Armatrading: ‘The Key’ (1983)